Mdthr/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permission to the owner of the file hello
+adds execution permission to the owner, the group owner and the other users, to the file hello